 So, how much money does Nike get?
 Remember, Nike does not actually own the shoe factory.
 Of all the major shoe brands, only New Balance owns a shoe factory.
 So, what did Nike pay the factory for that $185.00 shoe?
 They paid roughly $25.00 USD per pair.

 How can Nike sell a $25.00 shoe for $92.50?

-Once the Air Jordan XXXI arrives in the USA, it must be legally imported.
+When the Air Jordan XXXI arrives in the USA, it must be imported.
 In the case of a textile and leather sneaker, the US government requires an import duty of 20% of the F.O.B. price.
 So add $5.00 to the cost.

 Now they need to pay Michael his royalty for being the greatest basketball player that ever lived and for being on their shoe.

 It’s hard to know exactly what that royalty amount is.
 The Jordan brand is selling about 2.6 billion dollars of product and Michael is paid about 100 million.
 To keep it simple we can figure he gets 5% of the wholesale price.
 Maybe $4.63 per pair, maybe more.

 So, to make the Air Jordan XXXI, ship it, and pay Michael, the total comes to about $41.30.

 The $92.50 wholesale price minus $41.30 leaves Nike a profit of $51.20 or about 55%.

 This is pretty standard for shoes.
 Fashion shoes may be more, discount shoes a bit less.